gtorrent/gtorrent-gtk/README.md

 You have it easier, dumbass nerds and your "bleeding edge" repos.
 Install from the [AUR](https://aur.archlinux.org/packages/gtorrent/)

-This isn't won't be actively maintained until a full release of gtorrent has been made.
+This won't be actively maintained until a full release of gtorrent has been made.
 Just compile from source.